voynich-services/engineering-docs/docs/onboarding/01-welcome.md

 ---

+## 📋 Prerequisites

+Before you start, make sure you have:
+- A computer with Windows 10+, macOS 10.15+, or a modern Linux distribution
+- Administrator/sudo privileges to install software
+- A GitHub account (for accessing the project repository)
+- Stable internet connection

+---

 ## ✅ What You'll Do This Week

 By following this documentation, you'll:

-1. Set up the backend, frontend, and database on your machine.
+1. Set up your dev environment for running the backend, frontend, and database on your machine.
 2. Run the full-stack project locally.
 3. Make your first contribution by implementing a simple endpoint or UI feature.
 4. Submit a pull request and go through our review process.